CiscoTestAutomation/getting-started/source/quickstart/runtestcase.rst

 How do verifications work?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-By taking an initial snapshot (a parsed show command), and then taking the same snapshot after each trigger runs, the system can compare the snapshots to ensure that the triggers have not caused any unexpected changes to your network configuration or operational state.
+By taking an initial snapshot (a parsed show command), and then taking the same snapshot after each trigger runs, the system can compare the snapshots to ensure that here are no unexpected changes to your network configuration or operational state.

 .. _datafiles: